AP sources: Hinchcliffe to be replaced at new McLaren team

 Hinchcliffe’s ouster to make room for O’Ward was first reported by Racer Magazine.

 Hinchcliffe is one of IndyCar’s most popular drivers and has crossover appeal.
 He finished second on reality show “Dancing with the Stars” in 2016 and most recently was featured in “The Body Issue” for ESPN The Magazine.
-Arrow did not approve of the racy ESPN shoot in which Hinchcliffe was naked on The Yard of Bricks at Indianapolis Motor Speedway and in front of his race car, with tires or flags used as coverage.
+Arrow did not approve of the racy ESPN shoot in which Hinchcliffe was naked on The Yard of Bricks at Indianapolis Motor Speedway and posing in front of his race car, with tires or flags used as coverage.

 Hinchcliffe has been with Schmidt since 2015, the year he was pierced by a broken part in a crash at Indy.
 Hinchcliffe nearly bled to death as he was rushed to a hospital for emergency surgery.